EmileSonneveld/serialize-to-js/README.md

 })()
 ```

-You can parse this results with `eval(str)` to get back a real JS object.
+You can parse this results with `eval(codeStr)` to get back a real JS object.

 Take a look to [the tests](test/index.test.js) for more examples.